syncfusion-content/maui-docs/MAUI/Scheduler/month-view.md

 # Month View in .NET MAUI Scheduler (SfScheduler)

 By default, the Month view displays the entire days of a particular month and current month initially.
-The current date color is differentiated from other dates of the current month, and also the color differentiation for dates will be applicable for previous and next month dates.
+The current date color is differentiated from other dates of the current month, and also the color differentiation for dates will be applicable for the previous and next month dates.

-By default, when you try to create an appointment through Month view, it is considered as created for an entire day.
+By default, when an appointment is tried to create through Month view, it is considered to be created for an entire day.

 ## Appointment display mode

-You can handle the scheduler month view appointment display by using the `AppointmentDisplayMode` property of `MonthViewSettings`.
-By default, `AppointmentDisplayMode` is set to `Text,` using the `AppointmentDisplayMode.`
+The scheduler month view appointment display can be handled by using the `AppointmentDisplayMode` property of `MonthViewSettings.` By default, `AppointmentDisplayMode` is set to `Text,` using the `AppointmentDisplayMode.`

 You can set the month view appointments display as follows.